pranavb104/static_portfolio/content/about/index.md

 I have previously worked in design agencies in China and the Netherlands developing installations and prototypes for new product development.

-My personal work is usually related to critical reflections of our daily interaction with technology.
-Sometimes digital, yet mainly physical quirky tech black-boxes, giving the public a fun/serious questioning narrative about the problems and nuances in our natural and digital living environment.
+My personal work is related to critical reflections of the technologies and infrastructures that shape our interactions with environmental systems and our perceptions of it.
+Sometimes digital, yet mainly physical eccentric objects, giving the public a fun/serious questioning narrative about the problems and nuances in our natural and digital living environment.

 Feel free to contact and talk about projects.